Nepiki/Guides/Final-Fantasy-VI-(SNES).md

 There are 8 chests in the collapsing house and all of them are in plain sight.
 There is plenty of time, but consider equipping Sprint Shoes to move through the house more quickly.
 This achievement will unlock after your discussion with Sabin.

+✅**Character 2 out of 14**
+Sabin will join your party after the Collapsing House event.

 ### South Figaro Cave & Figaro Castle

 |![image](https://user-images.githubusercontent.com/120497130/223925308-05cdd86e-eb5b-4f21-9c0c-60e07e2f55ef.png) Enemy|Alt Name| Notes|